 The new Cricut Interactive Guide for their EasyPress machines is so informative.
-You can also select that you’re using an iron or if you have an EasyPress Mat or a towel.
+You can also select that you're using an iron or if you have an EasyPress Mat or a towel.
 I sized the leg tattoos to be about 4.5″ wide and placed the weeded image where I wanted it on the pants.
-I used the EasyPress at 305ºF and pressed it for 30 seconds.
-I then turned the pants over again so that it’d get heated from the opposite side.
+Then I used the EasyPress at 305ºF and pressed it for 30 seconds.
+And then turn the pants over again so that it'd get heated from the opposite side.

 When using the EasyPress, you're going to want to make sure that no vinyl comes in direct contact with the heated element.
 So when you have to overlap to get a good seal on an image, you're going to want to make sure that the carrier sheet is covering all vinyl.

 I began with the neck so that it would line up with everything else.
 I then did the sleeves, back and then the chest last.
 Again, watch your HTV so that the heating element of the iron or EasyPress is not touching it.
 You can reuse your old carrier sheets or place some wax paper in-between.